acmsigsoft/submission-checker/README.md

 ## Contributors

-The PdfChecker tool was first developed for [ICSE 2021][icse2021] by Arie van Deursen (TU Delft) and Tao Xie (Peking University).
+The Submission Formatting Checker tool was first developed for [ICSE 2021][icse2021] by Arie van Deursen (TU Delft) and Tao Xie (Peking University).
 It thankfully uses ideas from: